-Example : The various balances of XYZ ltd on 1st April 2019 were as follows Debt Balance : Cash ₹20,000 furniture ₹50,000 Building ₹1,00,000 & Debtors ₹30.000 Credit Balance : Creditors ₹50,000, Bank Ioan ₹25,000.
+Example : The various balances of XYZ ltd on 1st April 2021 were as follows Debt Balance : Cash ₹20,000 furniture ₹50,000 Building ₹1,00,000 & Debtors ₹30.000 Credit Balance : Creditors ₹50,000, Bank Ioan ₹25,000.

-Date Particulars L. F. Amount(₹) Dr. Amount(₹) Cr.
-2019 April 1 Cash A/C Fumiture A/C Building A/C Debtors A/C To Creditors A/C To Bank Loan A/C To Capital A/C (Being recording of the ope balances OF Assets, Liabilities Capital) Dr. Dr. Dr. Dr. ening and 20,000 50.000 1,00,000 30,000 50,000 25,000 1,25,000
+Date Particulars L.F.
+Amount (₹) Dr. Amount (₹) Cr.

+2021 Cash A/C Dr. 20,000

+April 1 Furniture A/C Dr. 50.000

+Building NC Dr. 1,00,000

+Debtors A/C Dr. 30,000

+To Creditors A/C 50,000

+To Bank Loan A/C 25,000

+To Capital A/C 1,25,000

+(Being recording of the opening of Assets, Liabilities and Capital) balances

 Transaction related to Goods

-1. Goods purchased for cash 2.
-Goods purchased from ram on credit
+1. Goods purchased for ca sh 2.
+Goods purchased from R lam

-PurchaseA/C Dr. Purchase Dr.

-To Cash A/C To Ram
+Purchases A/c To Cash A/c Dr. Purchases A/c To Ram Dr.

-(Being goods purchased for cash) (Being goods purchased from ram on credit)
+(Being goods purchased for cash) ł (Being goods purchased Ram on credit) from

 3. Goods sold for cash 4.
-Goods sold on credit to mohan
+Goods sold on credit to N lohan

-CastA/C Dr. Mohan Dr.
+Cash A/C Dr. Mohan Dr.

-To Sales A/C To Sales A/C
+To Sales A/C To Sales A/c

-(Being goods sold for cash) on credit) (Being goods sold to mohan
+(Being goods sold for ca sh) (Being goods sold to Mor nan

+on credit)

 5. Withdrawal of goods by 6.
-Goods distributed as free
+Goods distributed as free )

-owner for personal use. samples
+owner for personal use . samples

-DrawingsA/c Dr. Advertisement A/c Dr.
+Drawings A/c Dr. Advertisement A/c Dr.

 To Purchases A/c To Purchases A/c

 (Being goods withdrew (Being goods distributed as free

-by owner for personal use) samples)
+by owner for personal us e) samples)

 7. Goods given as charity 8.
 Goods lost by fire/flood/

 theft etc.

-CharityA/c Dr. Loss by fire/theft A/c Dr.
+Charity A/c Dr. Loss by fire/theft A/c Dr.

-To Purchases A/c To Purchase A/c
+To Purchases A/c To Purchases A/c

-(Being goods given as charity) (Being goods lost by fire/flood/theft)
+(Being goods given as ch narity) (Being goods lost by fire/floo od/theft)

-Note : Purchases A/c is credited in the above mentioned entries at

-S. No. 5 to 8 because the goods are going out of our business on cost and it is not a sale hence, deducted from the purchases A/c.
+Note : Purchases A/c is credited in the above mentioned entries at S. No. 5 to 8 because the goods are going out of our business on cost and it is not a sale hence, deducted from the purchases A/c.

-Transaction related to Bank

-- 1. Cash deposited into the bank Bank A/c Dr. To Cash A/c (Being cash deposited into bank) from bank for office use) - When cheque is received from 3. customer and deposited into bank same day.
-Bank A/c Dr.

-To Customer's personal A/c (Being cheques deposited into bank) personal use)
+Transaction rela ted to Bank 1.
+Cash deposited into the bank Bank A/c Dr. To Cash A/c (Being cash deposited into bank) 2.
+Cash withdrawn for office use.Cash A/cDr.To Bank A/c(Being cash withdrewfrom bank for office use) 3.
+When cheque is received fromcustomer and deposited intobank same day.Bank A/cDr.To Customer's personal A/c(Being cheques deposited into bank) 4.

-5. When cheque is received from customer and not deposited into bank same day.

-Cheque-in-hand A/c Dr. To customer's personal A/c

-7. When payment is made through cheque Personal A/c Dr To Bank A/c

-(being payment made to.....by cheque)

-9. When interest is allowed by the bank.
-Dr

-Bank A/c

-To Interest A/c (Being interest allowed by bank) deducted)

-- 2. Cash withdrawn for office use.
-Cash A/c Dr. To Bank A/c (Being cash withdrew - 4.
 Cash withdrawn for personal use by owner.

-Drawing A/c Dr. To Bank A/c (Being cash withdrew for

-- 6. When above cheque (Point 5) is deposited later into bank Bank A/c Dr To cheque-in-hand A/c (Being cheques deposited into bank received - 8.
+Drawing A/c Dr. To Bank A/c (Being cash withdrew for personal use) 5.
+When cheque is received from customer and not deposited into bank same day.
+Cheque-in-hand A/c Dr. To customer's personal A/c 6.
+When above cheque (Point 5) is deposited later into bank Bank A/c Dr To cheque-in-hand A/c (Being cheques deposite into bank received from) 7.
+When payment is made through cheque Personal A/c Dr To Bank A/c (being payment made toby cheque) 8.
 When expense is paid through cheque.
-Expense A/c Dr To Bank A/c (Being expense paid by cheque) - 10.
+Expense A/c Dr To Bank A/c (Being expense paid by cheque) 9.
+When interest is allowed by the bank.
+Bank A/c Dr To Interest A/c (Being interest allowed by bank) 10.
 When Bank charges for the services provided.
-Bank Charges A/c Dr To Bank A/c (Being Bank charges
+Bank Charges A/c Dr To Bank A/c (Being Bank charges deducted)

-Note:- Bank A/C will be debited if the amount is deposited/credited by bank & Bank A/C will be credited if the amount is withdrawn/debited by bank.
+Note:- (i) Bank A/c will be debited if the amount is deposited/credited by bank & Bank A/c will be credited if the amount is withdrawn/debited by bank.

-Note:- Cash will be debited if business receives it & Credited if Business paid it.
+(ii) Cash will be debited if business receives it & Credited if Business paid it.